addy01001/addy01001/README.md

 # Hey there! :wave::smiley:

 <!--Introduction -->
-I'm a mechanincal engineer turned into **Backend Developer**.
+I'm a **Backend Developer**.
 I'm looking to solve **real-world problems**:earth_asia:.
 I'm passionate about making **proprietary** and unaccessible code that only i can read, creating tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.
 <br>